 Here Paul speaks of what we might call “Gospel fruit” – the fruit of others coming to know Christ through the preaching of the Gospel.
 But we can all produce fruit in whatever ministry we have been given by God, whether it be the fruit of children who come to know the Lord, or others growing in their faith because of our teaching or encouragement, or perhaps the way in which we meet the needs of others through giving of our time and money.
 Whatever we do that magnifies Christ and glorifies God in our lives is fruit, and the true believer will always bear such fruit to some degree.

 Application: The application here is pretty obvious.
 You and I can be assured that we have genuinely understood the Word and have been transformed by it when we see genuine fruit in our lives.
 Do you have such fruit?
 Even just a little?
 Then be encouraged, for you have passed the test that Jesus gives here.
 It is the same test that Paul put to the Corinthian church, when he said, “Examine yourselves as to whether you are in the faith.
 Test yourselves.
 Do you not know yourselves, that Jesus Christ is in you? – unless indeed you are disqualified” (2 Cor.
 13:5).

 Conclusion: I will conclude where I began today, by emphasizing that God's Word is relevant, and we do not need to make it relevant.
-We may try to help people see how it is relevant – as I have sought to do in suggesting its applications for us – but this doesn't mean trying to tailor the message to what people want to here.
+We may try to help people see how it is relevant – as I have sought to do in suggesting applications for us today– but this doesn't mean trying to tailor the message to what people want to hear.
 For, if they are good ground, they will hear it and receive it as it is.
 And if they are any other kind of ground, telling them what they want to hear will only exacerbate their problem.
 Let us be the kind of sower that Jesus was, faithfully sowing the same seed, and trusting God to sort out the rest.